Standards assure safe and effective care that is based on current evidence. Standards define good practice and set out expectations for practice.

 Document

-Reflect on a situation in which you have or been involved with a difficulty or challenged a decision.
+Reflect on a situation where you have had a difficulty or challenged a decision.

 How did you use your clinical judgement?